gargium/gargium.github.io/_posts/_future/2017-03-28-marketsmith-part-1.md

 <center><b>EasyVest</b> is a chrome extension that speeds up an investor's analysis of key performance metrics when looking at stocks with MarketSmith.</center><br>

 ## Overview
-William O'Neil writes fantastic books about.
+William O'Neil writes fantastic books about strategies for investing in the stock market.

 ## Goals

 ## Lessons Learned
-"Thank you for really trying to understand the struggles that veterans go through and how we can make a difference in their lives." - President of HoW.

 ## Suggested Readings